 Any WG member that believes that his/her contributions are being systematically ignored or discounted or wants to appeal a decision of the WG or CO should first discuss the circumstances with the WG Chair.
-In the event that the matter cannot be resolved satisfactorily, the WG member should request an opportunity to discuss the situation with the Chair of the CO or their designated representative.
+In the event that the matter cannot be resolved satisfactorily, the WG member should

+request an request an opportunity to discuss the situation with the Chair of the CO or their designated

+representa ative.

-In addition, if any member of the WG is of the opinion that someone is not performing their role according to the criteria outlined in this Charter, the same appeals process may be invoked.
+In addition , if any member of the WG is of the opinion that someone is not performing their role

+according to the criteria outlined in this Charter, the same appeals process may be invoked.

-Closure & Working Group Self-Assessment:
+Closure & Working Group Self-A ssessment:

-The WG will close upon the delivery of the Final Report, unless assigned additional tasks or follow-up by the GNSO Council.
+The WG wi ill close upon the delive ery of the Final Report, unless assigned additional tasks or follow-up

+by the GNS by the GNSO Council.

-Section V: Charter Document History Version Date Description Staff Contact: TBD Email: Policy-staff@icann.org
+Section V: Charter Document History

+Version Date Description

+The state of the s

+Email: